Miguel de Cervantes University

-Miguel de Cervantes University (Universidad Miguel de Cervantes) is a private university located in Santiago de Chile and was established on 1996.
+Miguel de Cervantes University (Universidad Miguel de Cervantes) is a private university located in Santiago de Chile and was established in 1996.
 This university had around 853 students in 2010.
 It is accredited by Chile's National Accreditation Commission (CNA-Chile).

 Founded in 1996, it was officially recognized as a university on November 27, 1997, by Exempt Decree No. 1169 of the Ministry of Education.
 Its only campus is located at calle Mac Iver 370, Santiago commune near Metro stations Santa Lucia (Line 1), Bellas Artes and Plaza de Armas (Line 5).
 It is located within the historic center of the city.

 The university became autonomous on January 15, 2009.